PhillHenry/ml_business_process_engineering/hugo/content/blog/death_of_datascience.md

 draft = true
 +++

 I know the title is clickbait.
 And I know it's subject to [Betteridge's law of headlines](https://en.wikipedia.org/wiki/Betteridge%27s_law_of_headlines) ("Any headline that ends in a question mark can be answered by the word 'no'.").
-But hear me out.
-Consider this quote:
+But hear me out and consider this quote:

 > Data scientists spend around 80% of their time on preparing and managing data for analysis.
 > [(Forbes)](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/)